-Lights moderately dim, but brighter in East so that ninth arch will be well illuminated.
+Council Chamber arranged as shown in diagram Lights moderately dum, but brighter in East so that ninth arch will be well illuminated

-H. K. T. and H. A. seated at their stations.
-C. of G. in West.
-The Steward, as Ahishar, just inside inner door and the C. of C in preparation room with the candidate clothed as M. M. representing Zbd
+H K. T and H A. seated at their stations C. of G. in West.
+The Steward, as Ahishar, just inside inner door and the C. of C in preparation room with the candidates clothed as M. M representing Zbd

-K. S., entering preparation room, from outer room, is about to pass into S. V. when he is stopped by
+K S., entering preparation room, from outer room, is about to pass into S $\,V\,$ when he is stopped by Zbd.

-Zbd.

-C. C. (speaking for Cand.) - Illustrious K. S, -behold thou has long been pleased to call me thy friend, and yet I learn that there is secret work going on with which I have not been made acquainted.
-How have I lost your majesty's favor?

-K. S. - Thou hast not lost my favor, friend Zbd but I cannot now explain the nature of this work.
+- C. C. (speaking for Cand.)-Illustrious K. S., behold, thou hast long been pleased to call me thy friend, and yet I learn that there is a secret work going on with which I have not been made acquainted.
+How have I lost your majesty's favor? - K. S.-Thou has not lost my favor, friend Zbd, but I cannot now explain the nature of this work.
 Be content, for the time will come when a door will be opened for thy reception.

-(K. S. opens door and passes into S. V., taking his seat in the East.
-All the candidates except one or two are now brought in and seated near East, so they may hear and see what is done in ninth arch.)
+(K S. opens door and passes into S V., taking his seat in the East All the candidates except one or two are now brought in and seated near East, so they may hear and see what is done in ninth arch)

-K. S. - Comp.
-H A, what is the hour?
+K. S.-Comp.
+H. A., what is the hour?

-H. A. - Nine at night, Ill.
+H. A.-Nine at night, Ill.
 K. S.

-K. S - My Ill.
+K. S.-My Ill.
 Comp. of Tyre, shall labor be resumed in the S. V.?

-H. K. T. - Ill.
+H. K. T.-Ill.
 King, behold, we three have erected this Ninth Arch of the Secret Vault, and it is my ardent desire to see the remainder of the vault completed and the sacred treasures deposited herein, so that I may return to my own country with the knowledge that though in the years to come our beautiful Temple may not escape the ravages of time and barbarous force, and death may have removed us beyond the veils of these earthly tabernacles, yet here may be preserved to future generations of our brethren the most valuable secrets of our Craft.

-K. S. - My Illustrious Companion, thy desires are mine own.
+K. S.-My Illustrious Companion, thy desires are mine own.
 Companion Captain of the Guard.

-C. G. - Ill.
+C. G.-Ill.
 K. S.

-$K\ S.-Summon$ the workmen and let labor be resumed on the $S.\ V.$
+K. S.-Summon the workmen and let labor be resumed on the S. V.

-C. G. - Comp.
+C. G.-Comp.
 Steward, summon the workmen.

 (Lights lowered)

-Stew. - (at outer door) Workmen, resume your labor on the S. V. (workmen enter and take places at the unfinished arches, tapping lightly with trowels as though working.)
-Candidate and C. C. now enter through partly open door of preparation room just inside of which Ahishar is asleep.)
+Stew.-(at outer door) Workmen, resume your labor on the S. V. (workmen enter and take places at the unfinished arches, tapping lightly with trowels as though working.)
+(Candidate, having been instructed by C. C., now enters alone through partly open door of preparation room, just inside of which Ahishar is asleep.)

-(C. G. at entrance to first arch.)
+(C. G. at entiance to first arch)

-C. G. - Who comes here?
+C. G.-Who comes here?

-C. C. - A worthy brother desiring speech with K. S.
+Cand.-A worthy brother desiring speech with K. S.

-C. G. - Give the S and T. of yo en.
+C. G.-Give the S. W. and T. of yo en.
+Cand.
+I cannot.

-C C. - I cannot.

-C. G. - An intdr!
+C. G.-An intdr!
 An intdr!

-(Comps. gather around Cand. with drawn swords.
-The three G. M's enter hurriedly from the Ninth A.)
+(Comps gather around Cand, with drawn swords.
+The three G M's enter hurnedly from the Ninth A)

-K S. - Comp.
+K. S.-Comp.
 C. G., what is the cause of this alarm?

-C. G. - An intdr h ent o S. V.
+C. G.-An intdr h ent o S V.

-K.S. - Put hi to inst d.
+K. S.-Put hi to inst d.

-(The C. of G. raises his sword as if about to carry out the order of K. S., when suddenly recognizing the intruder, he stays his hand and exclaims:)
+(The C of G. raises his sword as if about to carry out the order of K S, when, suddenly recognizing the intiuder, he stays his hand and exclaims)